Our offers for shore excursions in Oranjestad (Aruba)

 The chapel of Alto Vista (“the highest view”) was built in 1952 on the original site of the first Catholic church of Aruba.
 The yellow illuminated chapel is one of the island’s landmarks as a place of pilgrimage.
 It is a special place for peace and reflection, surrounded by the picturesque landscape of Aruba.
 Even today, church services still take place here regularly.

 The over 100 years old lighthouse “California Lighthouse” is located at the northern tip and is the quiet guardian of the island.
 Its name is dedicated to the steamship California, which sank off the coast in 1891.
 After a restoration, the tower can be visited again and is one of the most popular photo motifs on the island.
 From above you have a fantastic panoramic view over Aruba.

 Entrance to the park is currently US$11 and includes access to the Visitor Center.
 Since the paths can be very bumpy, excursions are usually offered in special vehicles such as jeeps or quads.
-In addition, there is a network of 32 kilometres of hiking trails across the national park, which makes the park a popular destination for hikers.
+In addition, there is a network of 20 miles of hiking trails across the national park, which makes the park a popular destination for hikers.

 Another attraction of the Arikok National Park is the nature pool “Conchi” on the east coast.
 Rock formations and volcanic rocks separate the natural water basin from the rough sea, so that you can enjoy a protected and relaxed bath.
 Next to the water of the natural pool you will be refreshed by the splashing waves.
 The pool can only be reached in an SUV or other special vehicle and the last stretch to the pool must be covered on foot.